-There is a section of the income statement which focuses on the operating expenses that arise during the ordinary course of running a business.
-Operating expenses include everything from employee salaries to the toilet paper in the office restrooms; research and development to electricity bills; copy paper to corporate phone lines and high-speed Internet.
+Operating expenses on an income statement are the costs that arise during the ordinary course of running a business.
+They include everything from employee salaries to the toilet paper in the office restrooms; research and development to electricity bills; copy paper to corporate phone lines and high-speed Internet.

 The general rule of thumb: If an expense doesn't qualify as a cost of goods sold, meaning it isn't directly related to producing or manufacturing a good or service, it goes under the operating expense section of the income statement.
-There are several categories, the biggest of which is known as Selling, General, and Administrative Expense, but we'll get to that later in this article.
+There are several categories, the biggest of which is known as Selling, General, and Administrative Expense (SGA).

 Whether you are a new investor trying to study a company's annual report and 10K, a business owner examining your operations, or an entrepreneur considering buying or starting a new undertaking, understanding the role of operating expenses is vital to your success.
 This includes developing a firm grasp on the company's business model and how that plays into its competitive strengths.

-For example, some businesses have a high-touch, top-shelf customer service model that relies upon making the customer experience extraordinary.
-This means never having the phone ring more than twice before it's answered, proactively solving problems or making suggestions, befriending clients on a more personal level, as well as doing whatever is necessary to bring a smile to the client's face.
+Some businesses have a high-touch, top-shelf customer service model that relies upon making the customer experience extraordinary.
+This means never having the phone ring more than twice before it's answered, proactively solving problems or making suggestions, befriending clients on a more personal level, and doing whatever is necessary to bring a smile to the client's face.

-To go back to the bank previously used, as an illustration, the former CEO famously wouldn't buy the employees at headquarters a Christmas tree, telling them it wasn't the stockholders' job to pay for their decorations.
+Still, the company wouldn't buy the employees at headquarters a Christmas tree, telling them it wasn't the stockholders' job to pay for their decorations.
 On the other hand, the branch offices were always well-maintained, well-lit, and well-staffed.
 It's about prioritizing expenditures that lead to higher returns on equity.

 Agency Cost and Operating Expenses